rtm/rtm.github.io/boberator.md

     function f(c # b #) { }

-We can give defaults do renaming.
+We can give defaults and do renaming.

     function f(c as x = 42 # b #) { }